Regulation (EU) No 923/2012 SERA : Standardised European Rules of the Air

 - Information submitted prior to departure regarding fuel endurance or total number of persons

-carried on board, if incorrect at time of departure, constitutes a significant change to the
+carried on board, if incorrect at the time of departure, constitutes a significant change to

-flight plan and as such shall be reported.
+constitutes a significant change to the flight plan and as such shall be reported.

 SERA.4020 Closing a flight plan - Regulation (EU) No 923/2012